arfanliaqat/arfanliaqat/README.md

 - **Scope**: A data collection app focused on compliance for a Singapore-based company.
 - **Role**: Full-stack development.
 - **Achievements**:
-  - Developed both frontend and backend components.
+  - Developed both frontend and backend as solo fullstack developer.
+  - Built a real-time api for super fast response times
+  - Added complex excel based data import/export features with pre-built teampltes and raw excel files
   - Ensured data integrity and compliance with industry standards.
+  - Added features to be able to export 100,000 Records at once
+  - Added features to be able to import 20,000 records at once into the app

 ---